 - Electronic segmentation and calculation of variables in cardiac MRI

 As a result, patient groups with cardiovascular risk will be able to get improved care as physicians will be able to interpret more data in greater depth than ever before.
 Computer vision algorithms will unobtrusively assist physicians and enable broader characterization of patients’ disorders.
-They can be useful for planning early intervention in patients at high risk and lead to better treatment selection and improved outcomes.
+As a result, they can potentially help plan early intervention in patients at high risk and lead to better treatment selection and improved outcomes.

 3. Dermatology.
 Computer vision algorithms are being created to spot patterns in images and identify any visual signs of pathology that are crucial for diagnosis in the abovementioned fields of radiology and cardiology.
 Still, they have a broad application in dermatology as well.
 Dermatology is mostly about a visual inspection of the patient’s skin.
 And artificial intelligence has the power to enhance care.

 4. Lab tests automation.
 Cloud computing technology is also used for blood count, tissue cell analysis, change tracking, and other lab tests.
-Computer-vision powered blood analyzers either take images of blood samples or receive comprehensible input in the form of an image of the already prepared slide containing a film of blood.
-Such images are taken by trained professionals from a special camera attached to an ordinary microscope.
-Then, based on image processing and computer vision technologies, the system automatically detects certain abnormalities in blood samples.
+Computer-vision powered blood analyzers either take images of blood samples or receive comprehensible input in the form of a picture of the already prepared slide containing a film of blood.
+As a rule, trained professionals take such images from a custom-designed camera attached to an ordinary microscope.
+Then, based on image processing and computer vision technologies, the system processes the input and automatically detects specific abnormalities in blood samples.

 However, the technology offers terrific opportunities to healthcare professionals.
 It has the potential to enhance the medical workforce to deliver better care to patients and even save lives.
 And quite a number of startups around the globe are working to make the medical sector more collaborative and connected.
 So, in the future, we will see barriers removed one by one, and an increasing number of healthcare institutions deliver computer-vision enhanced services.